 However, before the crisis, employees were already demanding a new focus on life.
 Workplaces faced constant change prior to the crisis, and there will be more to come.
 In her article published on Gallup website, Mullen O’Keefe argued that, “Flexibility will look different in each workplace because culture is as unique to an organization as DNA is to a person.”
 Certain jobs require employees to be physically present.
-Thus, this particularly situation which we are facing, offers the opportunity of revisiting the company policies in order to better incorporate flexibility overall.
+Thus, this particular situation which we are facing, offers the opportunity of revisiting the company policies in order to better incorporate flexibility overall.

-There have be a debate on how the labor market will look after the crisis, and an answer needed to be given of whether employees will continue working from home when restrictions are no longer necessary.
+There has been a debate on how the labor market will look after the crisis, and an answer needed to be given of whether employees will continue working from home when restrictions are no longer necessary.
 According to Mullen O’Keefe, in addition to the “when,” managers should consider if the “where” for workers can change too.
 Full-time remote work is not the only solution.
 According to Cheremond, the main findings of the recent Gartner poll revealed that one of the future work trends post crisis refers to the increase of remote working, stipulating that 48% of employees most likely will decide to work remotely at least part of the time after crisis compared with only 30% of them before the crisis; flexible working will be a new normal after the crisis couple with the complex working environment in the crisis affected regions in Cameroon.
 Measures of ghost towns were targeting employees’ absence from work and undermining any economic activities.
-As for the professional activities development, the flexibility at work was implemented, for instance, telecommuting, distance education, congestion prevention, and minimization, and the shut down of unnecessary facilities and services (Adriana and al., 2020).
+As for the professional activities’ development, the flexibility at work was implemented, for instance, telecommuting, distance education, congestion prevention, and minimization, and the shut down of unnecessary facilities and services (Adriana et al., 2020).

 The socio-political crisis most affected the NWSW, as the largest number of employees switched to a home working mode, which became the new trend.
 The effects of crisis on the labor market vary from one country to the other.
 The situation in Germany is quite clear: ordinary employees have a clearly defined short-term work schedule and should not be affected by a crisis.
 At the national level, effects are uneven and thus increase social disparities.
 Non-traditional workers as well as those with other non-standard employment and occupations involving a small fraction of their work from home report having their hours cuts, layoffs or voluntary turnover, and declines in earnings.
-This kind of employment can be helpful for IT employees and other employees, but there are always employees for whom the home employment is not possible, even in a crisis situation, which can considerably affect the employee’s commitment toward the work (Adriana and al., 2020).
+This kind of employment can be helpful for IT employees and other employees, but there are always employees for whom the home employment is not possible, even in a crisis situation, which can considerably affect the employee’s commitment toward the work (Adriana et al., 2020).
 The socio-political crisis has impacted on training thereby making retraining difficult.
 Most of these effects could have been controlled at initial stages if organizations had planned well in advance or if the employees were well conversant with such strategies which compel organizations to adopt work flexibility in a bid to improve employee commitment.
-Thus we can deduce the main research hypothesis as follows: This paper also reveals that work flexibility has an impact on their commitment levels in the SMEs in view of the sociopolitical crisis of Cameroon.
+Thus, we can deduce the main research hypothesis as follows: This paper also reveals that work flexibility has an impact on their commitment levels in the SMEs in view of the sociopolitical crisis of Cameroon.

 3.1 Structural Framework on Work Flexibility and Employee Commitment